Best Ways to Teach a Child with Dyslexia Handwriting Easily

-If your child has dysgraphia, you know teaching your child to write legibly is difficult.
+If your child has dysgraphia or dyslexia, you know teaching your child to write legibly is difficult.
+When a child has dyslexia handwriting is a challenge!

 Even when your child works hard learning handwriting, progress can seem minimal.

-Writing a readable composition is affected by two components of dysgraphia:
+Writing a readable composition is affected by two components:

 One is handwriting and the other is the organization and planning of good writing.